How to Sell a Business Quickly

 Financing is a factor in how quickly a business is sold

 1. The first scenario is with a buyer that has his owns funds for the purchase of a business.
 In terms of a quick sale, this is the most preferable.
-But just because the buyer has the funds available doesn’t mean they want to use all of these funds to purchase your business and they may not make an acceptable offer.
-If not then there are some other ways to finance the sale of a business.
+But just because the buyer has the funds available doesn’t mean they want to use all of these funds to purchase your business, and they may not make an acceptable offer.
+If not, then there are some other ways to finance the sale of a business.

 Negotiating the Purchase Agreement

-If you want to sell your business fast, it is helpful to have a lawyer that has experience in negotiating business sale transactions.
-If your lawyer does not have this experience we have lawyers that we can recommend who can move things forward in a timely fashion.
+If you want to sell your business fast, it is helpful to have a lawyer who has experience negotiating business sale transactions.
+If your lawyer does not have this experience, we have lawyers to recommend who can move things forward in a timely fashion.
 It’s no secret that lawyers can slow a deal down or kill the deal.
-There are many small issues that need to be negotiated and you don’t want a small issue to slow down or unravel your deal.
-Since we’ve been involved in hundreds of deals we’ve seen the same or similar issues that come up.
-We’ll work with you to try to bridge the gap between attorneys when necessary and keep a deal moving forward.
+Many small issues need to be negotiated, and you don’t want a minor problem to slow down or unravel your deal.
+Since we’ve been involved in hundreds of transactions, we’ve seen the same or similar issues that come up.
+We’ll work with you to bridge the gap between attorneys when necessary and keep a deal moving forward.

-Closing the Deal in a timely fashion
+Closing The Deal in a timely fashion

 Contact Synergy Business Brokers to sell your business quickly

 Hopefully, we’ve answered a lot of your questions about how to sell a business quickly.
 Every business is unique.
 We offer a confidential consultation to discuss your goals and outline a strategy to help you meet them.
-To get started please fill out our online seller contact form or call (888) 750-5950.
+To get started, please fill out our online seller contact form or call (888) 750-5950.
 We sell profitable businesses in the industries that we specialize in, throughout the Northeast, the Mid-Atlantic, the South, the Midwest, and selectively worldwide.
-To start to get to know us you can watch our corporate videos.
+To start to get to know us, you can watch our corporate videos.